Chart Color Schemes

 Educational achievement in Newmarket places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Newmarket's educational attainment is notably high, with 52.0% of residents aged 15 and above holding university qualifications, compared to the Queensland average of 25.7% and Australia's average of 30.4%.
+Newmarket's educational attainment exceeds broader standards, with 52.0% of residents aged 15+ holding university qualifications compared to 25.7% in Queensland and 30.4% nationally.
 Bachelor degrees are the most common at 33.9%, followed by postgraduate qualifications (13.2%) and graduate diplomas (4.9%).
-Vocational pathways account for 22.8% of qualifications among those aged 15 and above, with advanced diplomas at 9.1% and certificates at 13.7%.
-Educational participation is high, with 34.2% of residents currently enrolled in formal education.
+Vocational pathways account for 22.8% of qualifications among those aged 15+, including advanced diplomas (9.1%) and certificates (13.7%).
+Educational participation is high, with 34.2% of residents currently enrolled in formal education, comprising 13.1% in tertiary, 7.7% in primary, and 7.5% in secondary education.

-This includes 13.1% in tertiary education, 7.7% in primary education, and 7.5% pursuing secondary education.
-Newmarket State School and St Ambrose's Primary School serve a total of 588 students.
-The schools focus on primary education, with secondary options available in surrounding areas.
-There are 10.8 school places per 100 residents in Newmarket, which is below the regional average of 13.7.
-Some students may attend schools outside the area due to this difference.
+Newmarket State School and St Ambrose's Primary School serve a total of 588 students, with an ICSEA score of 1147 indicating significant socio-educational advantages and academic achievement.
+Both schools focus on primary education, with secondary options available nearby.
+The area has 10.8 school places per 100 residents, below the regional average of 13.7, suggesting some students may attend schools in adjacent areas.

 Frequently Asked Questions - Education